 Rainy Pass was the original "aviation highway" to the Kuskokwim Delta for Anchorage pilots.
 Prior to Russ Merrill's 1927 mapping of Merrill Pass, the route to Bethel was northwest through Rainy Pass, then on to McGrath and southwest to the Y-K Delta.
 At this time there were no maps detailing elevations for the entire 10,000-square mile area of the Alaska Range.

-The Rainy Pass area has a long history of aviation accidents.
-Two other mountain passes, Lake Clark and Merrill Pass (considered the state's most dangerous) -- There is a long history of accidents in the Rainy Pass area; with Merrill Pass (considered the most dangerous pass in Alaska), and Lake Clark Pass, this is a region best flown only by the most cautious and careful pilots.
+There is a long history of accidents Rainy Pass; along with Merrill Pass (considered the most dangerous pass in Alaska), this is a region best flown only by the most cautious and careful pilots.
 Weather reporting is only available from Farewell on the west side and Puntilla Lake on the east and conditions can change dramatically in a short period of time.

 The surviving pilot told investigators that as he flew "...the cloud level began to come down the faces of the mountains."

 Mystic Pass is approximately 20 miles northeast of Simpson Pass, the site of a tragic crash that killed a retired Anchorage police officer and his mother-daughter passengers.
 Their bodies were recovered Tuesday; the NTSB has launched an investigation into the accident.
 Brice Banning, an NTSB investigator, said Cessna Aircraft Co. representatives expect to accompany Banning to the crash site, examine the plane and then transport what's left of the fixed-wing, 1958 Cessna-182 from there to Anchorage.